Martin Lewis: Financial abuse, joint accounts and managing money within relationships

 Nor does marriage automatically link your credit files.
 To do that, you need to have a joint product together – a mortgage, current account or loan, and sometimes gas and electricity bills (see How to boost your credit score).
 However, all that means is when assessing your credit worthiness, they can take into account the other person's credit file too.

-However, in the eyes of the law your assets – wealth, property, cars – may be deemed to be shared, so that if you divorce, a court or arbiter may divide them as it feels is appropriate for current and future needs, ie, not in line with whatever is in each individual's name or what they've earned.
+However, in the eyes of the law your assets – wealth, property, cars – may be deemed to be shared, so that if you divorce, a court or arbiter may divide them as it feels is appropriate for current and future needs, which may not be in line with whatever is in each individual's name or what they've earned.

 Are finances linked for co-habiting couples who aren't married?